-This is the next in a series of blog posts about the 4R program for optimising your digestion and gut health.
+This article on re-inoculation with a probiotic, is the next in a series of blog posts about the 4R program.
+This program is all about optimising your digestion and gut health.
 You can read the previous posts in the series by following the links below.

 The third R in the 4R program is for reinoculate.